BIMension/OfficeTour/README.md

 # AutodeskViewerOfficeTour

 Demo use of autodesk viewer on your mobile device with orientation handling.
+Device Orientation only works on android devices. iOS devices have to use the in build moving panel.

 <p align="center">
   <img src="https://github.com/FlorolF1/AutodeskViewerOfficeTour/blob/master/qr-code.png" width="300" title="Scan Code">